-A browse through our back catalogue of Victorian tankards and glass tumblers and you will notice that one word which very rarely applied to 19th century tankards and tumblers was ‘plain’.
+A browse through our back catalogue of antique drinking glasses, Victorian tankards, glass tumblers, and other antique 19th century drinking glasses and you will notice that one word which very rarely applied to 19th century tankards and tumblers was ‘plain’.

-The vast majority of examples which have passed through our hands have been embellished in one way or another; engraving, gilding, coloured rims, the application of tinted lenses, extravagant cutting and combinations of one or more .
+The vast majority of antique glass tankards which have passed through our hands have been embellished in one way or another; engraving, gilding, coloured rims, the application of tinted lenses, extravagant cutting or acid etching and combinations of one or more .
 Whole-coloured examples are perhaps the most likely not to feature other decorative techniques, as the more accomplished use of coloured glass would prove to be an appealing feature in its own right, whether through the use of delicate, pastel tints or dazzlingly bright blues and the very popular magenta/cerise cranberry glass.
 These colours might be enhanced by the use of flashing or cut-to-clear techniques to create striking contrasts with clear crystal elements.

-Towards the end of the 19th century, more strident colour combinations than ever seen before began to appear; swirling enamelled patterns in green and white, multi-coloured ‘spatter’ or crackle-glass designs, perhaps highlighted with glistening aventurine accents.
+Towards the end of the 19th century, more strident colour combinations than ever seen before began to appear in antique English glass; swirling enamelled patterns in green and white, multi-coloured spatter glass or crackle-glass designs, perhaps highlighted with glistening aventurine accents.
 Perhaps the most striking of Victorian colourways was the advent of uranium glass, the neon-green or yellow material which fascinated a populace who slavishly embraced anything which complemented scientific advancement.